-- To provide an advanced and individualized program of study designed for school, business, health care and human services professionals. - To provide opportunities for in-depth study and investigation of recent research, emergent knowledge and current trends and issues concerning educational policies, practices and regulations. - To prepare professionals in education, as well as in business, health care and human services endeavors, to assume leadership roles in stimulation, planning, managing and evaluation educational change.
+• To provide an advanced and individualized program of study designed for school, business, health care, and human services professionals.

+• To provide opportunities for in-depth study and investigation of recent research, emergent knowledge, and current trends and issues concerning educational policies, practices, and regulations.

+• To prepare professionals in education, business, health care, and human services endeavors, to assume leadership roles in stimulation, planning, managing, and evaluation of educational change.